yo1dog/vscode-cursor-align/README.md

 Likewise, multiple selections per line don't make much sense, but here's how they are handled: Multiple selections per line are combined into a single selection that starts at the left-most selection's starting point and ends at the right-most selection's end point.

+## alt+a Not Working?

+If instead of aligning cursors a character is inserted or nothing happens, the default `alt+a` keybinding may be being caught higher up (ex: at the OS level).
+Try changing the keybinding.

+If you continue to have problems, please open a new issue [here](https://github.com/yo1dog/vscode-cursor-align/issues).

 ## Known Issues

 See [Issues](https://github.com/yo1dog/vscode-cursor-align/issues).